Complete Guide

 Chakrata — Forested Ridge Environment

-Sankri — Valley-Based Mountain Immersion
+Sankri — Valley-Based Mountain Retreats

 Sankri lies deeper in the Garhwal Himalayas and serves as a gateway to several trekking routes.
 The surrounding valley landscapes are more expansive and alpine in character, with pronounced seasonal variation.